David-Cary/page-tree-navigation/README.md

 Should you want to check a particular permission from said permissions value, you can use `getPermission` with that permission value as the first parameter and the name of the permission as the second.

+If you're looking to get muliple permissions back at once, version 1.2.7 adds `getPermissionSubset`.
+Instead of a single key and default value, that takes a map of default values and will return permissions for each of that map's keys using the provided default values.

 If you have a content route, you can get the permissions value for the target using `getRoutePermissions`.
 Should the target node not have it's own content lock, this will use the lock of the nearest ancestor with such a lock instead.

 ### Sample permissions